Le-Charles/Wonka/README.md

 Select "Code" then download as a .zip file.
 Then open the .zip file and change the name of the folder inside to "Wonka" by deleting "-main" off the end.
 Next, open the "Wonka" folder and open "Wonka.lua".
-    Change "Charlemage" in line 2 to the mage that will be opening portals.
+    Change "PORT" in line 2 to the mage that will be opening portals.
-    Change "Charlemage" in line 3 to your mule character.
+    Change "MULE" in line 3 to your mule character.
 Finally, move the "Wonka" folder to your "World of Warcraft/_classic_/Interface/Addons/" folder.

 To use: